HaibaraAi96/k8s-controller/README.md

 - When it detects a change in our ConfigMap it searches for all the Pods that have app=frontend label and deletes them.
 - Because our application is deployed through a Deployment controller, all deleted Pods are automatically started again.

+## Controller overview
+Kubernetes has a very “pluggable” way to add your own logic in the form of a controller.
+A controller is a component that you can develop and run in the context of a Kubernetes cluster.

+Controllers are an essential part of Kubernetes.
+They are the “brains” behind the resources themselves.

+You can have a custom controller without a custom resource (e.g. custom logic on native resource types like Pods and Deployments).
+Conversely, you can have custom resources without a controller, but that is a glorified data store with no custom logic behind it.

+## Controller event flow
+The controller “subscribes” to a queue.
+The controller worker is going to block on a call to get the next item from the queue.

+An event is the combination of an action (create, update, or delete) and a resource key (typically in the format of namespace/name).

+The informer is the “link” to the part of Kubernetes that is tasked with handing out these events, as well as retrieving the resources in the cluster to focus on.
+Put another way, the informer is the proxy between Kubernetes and your controller (and the queue is the store for it).

+Part of the informer’s responsibility is to register event handlers for the three different types of events: Add, update, and delete.
+It is in those informer’s event handler functions that we add the key to the queue to pass off logic to the controller’s handlers.

+## Controller: Core resources v.s.
+Custom resources
+There are two types of resources that controllers can “watch”: Core resources and custom resources.
+Core resources are what Kubernetes ship with (for instance: Pods).

+Handling core resource events is interesting, and a great way to understand the basic mechanisms of controllers, informers, and queues.
+But the use-cases are limited.
+The real power and flexibility with controllers is when you can start working with custom resources.

+You can think of custom resources as the data, and controllers as the logic behind the data.
+Working together, they are a significant component to extending Kubernetes.

 ## client-go